 Anyone can open a room in the Museum.
-All you have to do is propose what kind of room you want to open.
-Anyone can occupy a room in the Museum.
-All you have to do is tell us what you want to do there.
+All you have to do is propose what kind of room you want to open and care about it.

 You do not need to be an artist to spend time in the Museum.
 To stay in a Museum does not cost money.
 The Museum is open to everyone whose practice augments our collective freedom by nurturing relations of care: care for people and animals, for materials and the environment.